aybruhm/aybruhm/README.md

 With that said,

-- 👨🏽‍🌱 I’m currently Exploring ReactJS, Docker and DevOps!
+- 👨🏽‍🌱 I’m currently Exploring System Design & Architecture, Distributed System, Docker and DevOps!
-- 💼 If you are looking for a talented Backend (Python) software engineer that speaks in RESTful APIs, and has the ability to translate UI design(s) to elegant Frontend code to work on a project, or on a contract role.
+- 💼 If you are looking for a Backend (Python) software engineer to work on a contract project, or on a full-time remote role.
 Feel free to reach out to me via this [email](mailto:israelvictory87@gmail.com) :)
-- 💬 Oh, finally.
-I run a [blog](https://digitalstade.com/) where I talk about tech from time to time.
-You can also ask me about anything on Python, Backend Development, System Design, Automation, APIs, & Django; I will be happy to help!

 <br>